Active-CSS/active-css-vscode-syntax-highlighting/README.md

 On other operating systems you'll need to look up where the vscode extensions is, using a search engine.
 Then let me know how you got it all to work (by opening an issue in this repo), and I'll include your instructions in these instructions. :)

-After copying the repo into the extensions directory, close and restart VSCode.
+After copying this repo into the extensions directory, close and restart VSCode.

 It should now be syntax highlighting ".acss" files.